Paul promoted, played and sang in many music bands during his teenage years and twenties. Born in the UK, he now lives in Florida.

 Reznor was still not convinced by Cash covering the song though and was unimpressed when he first heard the recording.
 “It didn’t sound bad, it just sounded something wrong, it sounded alien,” Reznor said, when describing his reaction later.

 Movie Director Mark Romanek was charged with making the video for the Cash version.
 He had previously produced videos for artists such as Madonna, Beck and Lenny Kravitz, and had been begging Rubin for a chance to work with Cash for some time.

 He set out from the start to try to capture the essence of Cash, contrasting the cocky younger singer with the increasingly frail 71 year old man that Cash had become (Cash was already suffering a severe health decline by this time and would die seven months after the video was made).
 In an echo of the Nine Inch Nails original video, he also interspersed the film shots of Cash with images of decay, such as rotting fruit.

-Much of the footage is taken at the “House of Cash” museum in Nashville.
-The building had served as Cash’s home for thirty years, but was now in a state of advanced dereliction.
+Much of the footage is taken at the “House of Cash” museum in Hendersonville, Tennessee.
+The museum was close to the home where Cash and his wife lived for thirty years, but had been closed for some time and was now in a state of advanced dereliction.
 The setting inspired Romanek to use the house as a metaphor for Cash’s declining health and vitality.
-Cash agreed to this, demonstrating artistic and personal courage in the process.
+Cash agreed to this, demonstrating both artistic and personal courage.

 Much of the footage showing the younger Cash was found by Romanek in the archive room at the “House of Cash”.
-Sadly, the building has disappeared completely now, destroyed by fire in 2007.
+Sadly, the nearby Cash home was destroyed by fire in 2007.